How South Korea is Painting Its Way out of Poverty

 The war began in 1950 and devasted Korea, claiming 50,000 lives.
 In a nutshell, the country had been divided into two parts following Japanese occupation: the Republic of Korea (South Korea) and the Democratic People’s Republic of Korea (North Korea).
 The latter hoped for reunification under a communist government backed by China, while the south resisted the movement with support from the United Nations.

-While North and South Korea have yet to make peace to this day, the direct and deadly civil war lasted two years and 17 days.
+While North and South Korea have yet to make peace to this day, the direct and deadly civil war lasted three years (June 25, 1950 to July 27, 1953).

 Migration to Busan